-Managing Director & Senior Partner; Global Leader, BCG TURN and Transformation; Managing Partner, BCG Greater China
+Managing Director and Senior Partner; Managing Partner BCG Greater China

 In a business environment characterized by greater volatility and more frequent disruptions, companies face a clear imperative: they must transform or fall behind.
 Yet most transformation efforts are highly complex initiatives that take years to implement.
 As a result, most fall short of their intended targets—in value, timing, or both.
 Based on client experience, The Boston Consulting Group has developed an approach to transformation that flips the odds in a company’s favor.
 What does that look like in the real world?
 Here are five company examples that show successful transformations, across a range of industries and locations.